matsales28/omdb-wrapper/README.md

 # OMDB Wrapper

-First of all I want to thanks the opportunity given by the Instituto Atlântico to show my abilities and also thank you them for having allowing me to do it over the weekend.
 A Ruby on Rails API that encapsulates the OMbd API search service.

 # What can my project do?